telent/nixwrt/README.nixwrt.md

 makes it easy to test with.
 The Yun is logically a traditional Arduino bolted onto an Atheros 9331 by means of a two-wire serial
 connection: we target the Atheros SoC and use the Arduino MCU as a USB/serial converter.
-The downside of this SoC, however, is that _it currently appears_ that mainstream Linux has no support for its Ethernet device.
+The downside of this SoC is that mainstream Linux (4.14.x) has no support for its Ethernet device, but that seems to be true of most MIPS targets.

 * In order to talk to the Atheros over a serial connection, upload https://www.arduino.cc/en/Tutorial/YunSerialTerminal to your Yun using